cbaatz/Knit/README.md

 Knit
 ====

-Knit helps you serve and build static resoruces.
+Knit helps you serve static resources during development and build them for deployment.
+It can also help you download third-party libraries and initialise projects.

 You define the resources in a file that associates resource names with handlers that produces the content.
 A handler is a function that gets a [Writable Stream](http://nodejs.org/docs/latest/api/streams.html#writable_Stream) to write its content to.

-Put differently, Knit overlays your normal development webserver, capturing requests for static content, recompiling it, serving it, and then proxies other requests.
+Put differently, Knit can overlay your normal development webserver, capture requests for static content, recompile it, and serve it.
+If the request is for another resource, Knit will proxy to your dynamic server.

 Knit provides an HTTP server that serves the defined resources and otherwise acts as a proxy for another server (e.g. local development